These Bathroom Trends Will Become More Popular in 2021

 A bathroom remodel can add significant value to your home and makes everyday life more luxurious.
 If you’re in the market to remodel, check out these hot bathroom trends that are expected to become even more popular in the coming years.

-Many homeowners have decided to forgo bathtub/shower combos in lieu of installing an oversized shower.
-But homeowners that have space for a separate tub are opting for one that’s freestanding.
+Many homeowners have decided to forgo bathtub/shower combos instead of installing an oversized shower.
+But homeowners that have space for a separate tub are opting for a freestanding one.
 Clawfoot tubs have long been a popular and beautiful option, but today there are sleek freestanding tubs that fit in nicely with modern décor.

 Before buying a freestanding tub you’ll need to make sure it can fit in the space and also figure out the plumbing.
 Unlike standard built-in tubs, a freestanding tub has space all around, which leaves the plumbing exposed.